Skip to content

 • likes read from SQLite

-• moments and highlights read from SQLite
+• moments, highlights, and folder stories read from SQLite

 • thumbnails and previews are served as static files